NobuoJt/mdbtools-utf8/README.md

 A fork of @el3um4s's MDB Tools.
 It's using utf-8 instead of windows-1252 encoding.
 For bash commands.

-※ It's made for private use.
+※ It's made for almost private use.
-I'll not and don't make npm package.
-Sorry.

 ## Original Infomation
 Read it before install and use.